Buttevant GAA: History

 Located in the town of Buttevant in North Cork, Buttevant GAA Club was established in the early years of the Gaelic Athletic Association.
-Originally known as Buttevant Brigadiers, the new club played, what is recognised as its first hurling match under GAA rules, on 26 May 1886 against near Ballyhea.
+Originally known as Buttevant Brigadiers, the new club played, what is recognised as its first hurling match under GAA rules, on 26 May 1886 against nearby Ballyhea.

-Buttevant has spent the majority of it's existence operating in the lower grades.
-The club had it's first major success when, in 1926, the Cork IFC title was won after a defeat of Kinsale in the final.
+Buttevant has spent the majority of its existence operating in the lower grades.
+The club had its first major success when, in 1926, the Cork IFC title was won after a defeat of Kinsale in the final.
 This was followed by a Cork IHC title success in 1940.
 Buttevant subsequently slipped down through the various grades and was operating at junior level by the turn of the century.
-North Cork titles in both codes were won between 2010 and 2022, before Buttevant won the Cork Premier JFC title atter a 1-15 to 0-10 defeat of St Nick's in 2025.
+North Cork titles in both codes were won between 2010 and 2022, before Buttevant won the Cork Premier JFC title atter a 1–15 to 0–10 defeat of St Nick's in 2025.

 Grounds

 Buttevant's home ground is Fr Con Buckley Memorial Park.
-Built on the site of the former British Army barracks and used since 1922, it is named in honour of a local priest who, as well as being in attendance at the inaugural meeting of the GAA in Hayes' Hotel in November 1884, was the driving force behind the club in it's early years.
+Built on the site of the former British Army barracks and used since 1922, it is named in honour of a local priest who, as well as being in attendance at the inaugural meeting of the GAA in Hayes' Hotel in November 1884, was the driving force behind the club in its early years.
 The official renaming and opening took place on 21 April 1963.